How Do Chiropractic Adjustments Work?

 A chiropractic adjustment occurs when a chiropractor applies short, quick force to the joints in order to correct a misalignment, increase range of motion, or release pressure on nerves.
 This causes the classic popping sound you hear so much about.

 Chiropractors use different methods to perform chiropractic adjustments.
-Some may use their hands to pop the joints back into place, others may use a drop table or activator, still more may rely on more gentle stretching to ease the joints to their proper position.
+Some may use their hands to pop the joints back into place, others may use a drop table or chiropractor gun (also known as an activator), still more may rely on more gentle stretching to ease the joints to their proper position.

 Regardless of the specific spinal manipulation method used, the goal of a chiropractic adjustment is to restore proper alignment to the joints and allow the body to heal naturally.